AndriFannar/HBV202GProject/src/site/markdown/Design.md

 ## Class Diagram
 The following is a Class Diagram for the classes contained in package [is.hi.hbv202g.tictactoe](../../main/java/is/hi/hbv202g/tictactoe).
 ![Class Diagram for project](Design.png)
+The methods `makeMove` and `isValidMove` in `TicTacToeController` were originally private, but were made public for testing purposes.

 ### Design Patterns
 The project uses the Observer pattern twice, once for the state of the GameBoard and once for the player's scores.